newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Online via third-party aggregate websites

 Additionally, publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Operating independently without any ties to state governmental entities, these platforms offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile